Geopost: Types of services

-DPDgroup operates in the light-weight parcel delivery market (less than 31.5 kg), which is typically referred to as the “CEP” market (courier, express and parcel).
+Geopost operates in the light-weight parcel delivery market (less than 31.5 kg), which is typically referred to as the “CEP” market (courier, express and parcel).

 The CEP market differs from courier services (that do not require a sorting centre) and from freight (that requires several people or equipment to handle the parcels).

-DPDgroup operates in the different sub-segments of the CEP market, which are defined according to the following criteria:
+Geopost operates in the different sub-segments of the CEP market, which are defined according to the following criteria: